amerkay/wp-beacon-multi-currency-forms/src/readme.txt

 6. UTM tracking settings for campaign attribution

 == Changelog ==

+= 0.1.7 =
+* Security: Use wp_kses for proper form HTML escaping in Elementor widgets

 = 0.1.6 =
 * Security: Properly escape all output variables